tony-mowers/generator-alika/README.md

 gulp
 ```

 After the webserver has started your default web browser should launch and load the home page of the sample project.
-Start playing with ES6 Javascript and SCSS stylesheets by editing the files in the project.
+Start playing by editing ES6 Javascript and SCSS stylesheets in the project.
 Your browser will refresh automatically as you save your changes.

 ## Getting To Know Alika